 4. Compact yet very elegant, the Vienna Coffee Table from John Lewis & Partners will brighten a small space with its shiny stainless steel legs and bevelled glass top.

 5. Designed by Isamu Noguchi in 1944, the now iconic Noguchi coffee table was described at the time as ‘sculpture-for-use’ – and you can see why.
 The two signature biomorphic wooden supports create a self-supporting base which allows the glass top to be placed on top without the use of connectors.
 It’s also available in oak, if you prefer paler wood.

 7. Glass + gold brass + Italian design = pure glamour.
 The two-tier Da Vinci Coffee Table by GHIDINI 1961 from Amara is the last word in contemporary yet timeless style.

 8. We love the stylish simplicity of the Pillar Glass Coffee Table, by West Elm.
 With its sculpted iron base and antique brass finish it’s versatile enough to provide an understated focal centrepoint in a variety of interior schemes.

-9. The Gubi Pedrera Coffee Table is inspired by the vaulted ceilings of Barcelona’s famous La Pedrera building.
+9. Oh my, could this be my favourite?
+The Gubi Pedrera Coffee Table is inspired by the vaulted ceilings of Barcelona’s famous La Pedrera building.
 Be still my beating heart!

-10. The streamlined oval of the Aberdeen Bronze Coffee Table is the ideal shape for smaller living spaces.
+10. Finally, the streamlined oval of the Aberdeen Bronze Coffee Table is the ideal shape for smaller living spaces.
 The simple metal frame is finished in aged bronze and the lower mirrored shelf provides storage as well as reflecting light around your room.